MaelysBoennec/Non-linearity-and-variability-in-global-population-dynamics/README.md

 # Non-linearity-and-temporal-variability-in-population-dynamics

-Code and data for the following paper: 'Non-linearity and temporal variability are overlooked components of global population dynamics' (Maelys Boennec, Vincent Devictor, Vasilis Dakos; in prep.).
-This repository is maintained by Maelys Boennec.
-If you have any questions, please contact maelys.boennec@umontpellier.fr.
+Code and data for the following paper: 'Non-linearity and temporal variability are overlooked components of global population dynamics'.

 # Data